 Year 2021 – as society heaves with change, it is often difficult to distinguish between those transformations that have come to stay and those that are more of a passing cult.

-There is increasing appetite for banks to rethink their mechanics and overhaul their offerings to connect to environmental changes.
+There is an increasing appetite for banks to rethink their mechanics and overhaul their offerings to connect to environmental changes.
 Payments innovation is no longer optional and banks are matching the muscles and variable needs of a maturing global market.
 Imaginative use cases favoring the common man and the gig economy are leading to innovation-led transformations and significant partnerships with fintechs and other service providers.
-The US, already a latecomer to the arena, is still showing signs of inertia in adopting real time payment solutions.
+The US, already a latecomer to the arena, is still showing signs of inertia in adopting real-time payment solutions.

 While a lot is said about the potential benefits of real-time payments, let us analyze the reasons why FIs are slow to adopt real-time payment solutions.

 Our conversations with decision-makers in the banking industry have uncovered many reasons that hamper the adoption of real-time payment solutions.

 Multiple players in an industry open up challenges of either having to choose one system or offer multiple systems with interoperability between them.
 The round-the-corner stance of Federal Reserve’s FedNow alongside The Clearing House RTP (Real-Time Payments), a system that has rejuvenated payments after almost 40 years, stalked by other players like Zelle, makes the terrain very difficult to maneuver.
 Banks are struggling with their gambit to choose from one or all of these.

 2. Now that the pandemic is almost over, do we still need innovative payment solutions?